kapilkathuria/lrn_docker/README.md

    FROM alpine

    # download and install  dependency
+   # apk - is package manager on alpine to install packages
    RUN apk add --update redis

    # tell the image what to do on start